 Petermann Fjord is a deep (>1000 m), relatively flat-bottomed fjord with a straight planform shape that is 15-20 km wide.
 The fjord walls have steep gradients (>70°) resulting in a box-like cross-section.
 The most prominent bathymetric feature of the fjord is a sill at the fjord-mouth rising to between 350-450 m water depth but with its deepest part (443 m) about 2 km west of the midline of the fjord mouth (Jakobsson et al., 2018).
 Modified Atlantic Water flows into both Nares Strait and Petermann Fjord from the Lincoln Sea (Münchow et al., 2016; Johnson et al., 2011) but is overlain by a cooler, fresher water mass (Arctic Water) that is also advected in to the fjord (Straneo et al., 2012).
 Oceanographic results from the Petermann 2015 Expedition have shown that water in the fjord is dominated by Atlantic Water at depth (450-600 m) which does not interact with the 40-km long floating ice tongue over the fjord, but is thought to reach the grounding line resulting in melting there (Münchow et al., 2016; Heuzé et al., 2017).
 Meltwater from Petermann Glacier was also recorded in all 46 hydrographic casts collected in 2015 in the fjord and in Nares Strait, with meltwater exiting the fjord on its northern side at water depths of 100-300 m (Heuzé et al., 2017).
-The present-day retreat of Greenland’s marine-terminating glaciers, including Petermann Glacier, has been partly attributed to warming of the Atlantic Water that reaches the ice margins and enhances frontal melting (Holland et al., 2008; Straneo et al., 2012; Rignot et al., 2012; Johnson et al., 2011; Heuze et al., 2017; Cai et al., 2017).
+The present-day retreat of Greenland’s marine-terminating glaciers, including Petermann Glacier, has been partly attributed to warming of the Atlantic Water that reaches the ice margins and enhances frontal melting (Holland et al., 2008; Straneo et al., 2012; Rignot et al., 2012; Johnson et al., 2011; Heuzé et al., 2017; Cai et al., 2017).
 Furthermore, AW was present in Hall Basin during deglaciation and may have promoted grounded ice retreat during deglaciation (Jennings et al., 2011).

 2.2 Late Weichselian to Holocene glacial history

 During the LGM the ice sheet in northern Greenland was coalescent with the Innuitian Ice Sheet over Ellesmere Island (England, 1999; England et al., 2006), and grounded ice occupied Nares Strait.
 The distribution and magnitude of isostatic rebound in the area suggests that ice was at least 1 km thick in Nares Strait and terrestrial landforms indicate that Greenland ice extended across to the eastern side of Ellesmere Island (England, 1999).
-Ice is thought to have been distributed northward and southward from Kane Basin in central Nares Strait, with deglaciation of the strait occurring from its northern and southern ends from 11.3 cal. ka BP and 11.7-11.2 cal. ka BP, respectively (recalibrated from England, 1999; Jennings et al., 2019).
-A sediment core from northeastern Hall Basin indicates that this area, in front of Petermann Fjord, was free from grounded ice by 9.7 cal. ka BP and was experiencing distal glaciomarine conditions by 8.9 cal. ka BP (Jennings et al., 2011).
-Further south, dates from a core in Kane Basin show that it had deglaciated around 9.0 cal. ka BP (Georgiadis et al., 2018).
+Ice is thought to have been distributed northward and southward from Kane Basin in central Nares Strait (Fig. 1b), with deglaciation of the strait occurring from its northern and southern ends from 11.3 cal. ka BP and 11.7-11.2 cal. ka BP, respectively (recalibrated from England, 1999; Jennings et al., 2019).
+A sediment core from northeastern Hall Basin indicates that this area, in front of Petermann Fjord, was free from grounded ice by 9.7 cal. ka BP and was experiencing distal glacimarine conditions by 8.9 cal. ka BP (Jennings et al., 2011).
+Further south, dates from a core in Kane Basin show that it had deglaciated around 9.0 cal. ka BP (Georgiadis et al., 2018) (Fig. 1b).
 Owing to uncertainties in the reservoir corrections for the area and differences in the material dated for deglacial ages, there is still some debate as to when the ice saddle between northwest Greenland and Ellesmere Island disintegrated.
 However, a recent study by Jennings et al. (2019) discussed this issue in detail and concluded that the strait could have opened as early as 9.0 cal. ka BP or as late as 8.3 cal. ka BP.